Experiment, Prototype, and Validate Azure Bicep with the Bicep Console

 ## Testing and validation

-To test the functions you use the `bicep console` command which opens a REPL (Read-Eval-Print Loop) environment for Bicep.
-You can interactively run Bicep expressions and see their results.
-Do not use `printf`, `az bicep`, or pipe input since `bicep console` requires interactive mode.
+To test the user-defined functions you use the `bicep console` command which opens a REPL (Read-Eval-Print Loop) environment for Bicep.
+Do not use the interactive mode of `bicep console` for testing.
+Instead, use stdin piped inputs to run the functions and verify their outputs`

-To test the generated functions, use the command `expect` to automate REPL consoles.
-Use #runCommands/runInTerminal tool to execute commands in the terminal and run the User-Defined Functions on the `bicep console`:
+To test the generated functions, use piped inputs.
+Use #runCommands/runInTerminal tool to execute commands in the terminal and run the User-Defined Functions on the `bicep console`.
+There are two versions: one for PowerShell and one for when running in Bash.
+Use the appropriate one based on the terminal environment::

 ```bash